-Implementation Status Deviations from "the Evaluation Item No Abstract Illustration Corporate Governance Best-Practice Principles for TWSE/TPEx Listed Companies" and Reasons training sessions? training p employee nesses, supervisors help their staff draw up individual plans at the annual performance review and give es guidance on enhancing their skills and abilities for vancement.
-(6) Does the company establish any consumer protection mechanisms and appealing procedures regarding research development, purchasing, producing, operating and service? ~ ER at points of sales have established a customer ne to aid our company's dealers and customers in a anner.
-(7) Does the company advertise and label its goods and services according to relevant regulations and international standards? ~ specialist the sales import ar ucts will go through quality control and review by s in the manufacturing department before released to and marketing department.
-Per the requirement of ad export regulations, the custom expects us to clearly tent outside of all packages.
-(8) Does the company evaluate the records of suppliers' impact on the environment and society before taking on business partnerships? ~ track of q our polic with poor time, the held acco through p ER has a supplier evaluation procedure and it keeps quality records on various products and suppliers.
-It is y to discontinue doing business with manufacturers record or poor quality of production.
-At the same quality management team of the supplier's origin are puntable for their overseas quality control group periodic inspection.
-This is to provide safety nce for our products.
-(9) Do the contracts between the company and its major suppliers include termination clauses which come into force once the suppliers breach the corporate social responsibility policy and cause appreciable impact on the environment and society? ~ responsib the top pr environm the company has not signed a corporate social sility contract with any supplier; however, it is one of ciorities that we will take on the mission of sental protection along with the corporate social sility in the future.
+Implementation Status Deviations from "the Evaluation Item No Abstract Illustration Corporate Governance Best-Practice Principles for TWSE/TPEx Listed Companies" and Reasons training sessions? and weaknesses, supervisors help their staff draw up individual training plans at the annual performance review and give employees guidance on enhancing their skills and abilities for career advancement.
+(6) Does the company establish any consumer protection mechanisms and appealing procedures regarding research development, purchasing, producing, operating and service? ✓ (6) COASTER at points of sales have established a customer service line to aid our company's dealers and customers in a timely manner.
+(7) Does the company advertise and label its goods and services according to relevant regulations and international standards? \ (7) The products will go through quality control and review by specialists in the manufacturing department before released to the sales and marketing department.
+Per the requirement of import and export regulations, the custom expects us to clearly label content outside of all packages.
+(8) Does the company evaluate the records of suppliers' impact on the environment and society before taking on business partnerships? √ (8) COASTER has a supplier evaluation procedure and it keeps track of quality records on various products and suppliers.
+It is our policy to discontinue doing business with manufacturers with poor record or poor quality of production.
+At the same time, the quality management team of the supplier's origin are held accountable for their overseas quality control group through periodic inspection.
+This is to provide safety re-assurance for our products.
+(9) Do the contracts between the company and its major suppliers include termination clauses which come into force once the suppliers breach the corporate social responsibility policy and cause appreciable impact on the environment and society? ✓ (9) Currently the company has not signed a corporate social responsibility contract with any supplier; however, it is one of the top priorities that we will take on the mission of environmental protection along with the corporate social responsibility in the future.